SAP Commissions

 a) they must be in writing and signed by all parties of the contract

 b) the contract must clearly state how the sales representative will earn the commission.
-When you create offer for your team, you indicate the variable bonus that they will earn in their role.
+When you create an offer for your team, you indicate the variable bonus that they will earn in their role.
 Your contract must show what these results are.

 c) explain how the commission will be calculated and paid.
 Review the metrics you are using to measure effectiveness and include additional conditions that must be met for recognition.
 Remember that commission payments are legally due no later than 30 days after the end of the measurement period.